nmathewson/walking-onions-wip/specs/04-reconstructing-endives.md

 several choices in order to make these diffs small: the Merkle tree is omitted, and routing indices are not included directly.

-To address those issues, this document describe the steps that a relay needs to perform, upon receiving an ENDIVE document, to derive all the SNIPs for that ENDIVE.
+To address those issues, this document describes the steps that a relay needs to perform, upon receiving an ENDIVE document, to derive all the SNIPs for that ENDIVE.